 The Peer Mentoring Program matches older students with disabilties to incoming disabled students in a mentor/mentee relationship.
 These older students provide support and advice to their mentees based on their own experiences navigating Smith with a disability.
 The Peer Mentoring Program hosts monthly mentor/mentee bonding events, an annual Disability Awareness Day event, and a special first-year orientation.
 Individual weekly meetings between mentor and mentee are encouraged.

-Now in the third year of our program, returning students with disabilities continue to volunteer to introduce new students to life at Smith.
+Now in the fourth year of our program, returning students with disabilities continue to volunteer to introduce new students to life at Smith.
 We hope to continue to increase the strength of our mentoring program by including more programming activities, offering ample social opportunities, and including YOU on our mentor/mentee list!

 How to Be Involved